Best Off-Broadway Shows for Kids: Affordable Children's Theater in NYC

 Save on tickets: TheaterMania has a discount code.

 Sure, Little Shop is a staple of schools and community theater that you can catch on stage frequently.
 But this production presents the camp classic the way it's meant to be experienced: in a small theater with big stars giving hilariously broad performances.
-Stage vet Conrad Ricamora (best known from the ABC series How to Get Away with Murder, how appropriate!) plays Seymour, a nerdy flower shop worker who's manipulated into murder by a man-eating plant who promises him fame, fortune, and love.
+It follows the story of Seymour, a nerdy flower shop worker who's manipulated into murder by a man-eating plant who promises him fame, fortune, and love.
 It's like Macbeth but with a lot more laughs.
-With iconic songs by Alan Menken and Howard Ashman, including "Somewhere That's Green," "Suddenly, Seymour," and "Feed Me," amusing special effects, a hilarious performance by two-time Tony Award winner Christian Borle as a sadistic dentist, and a heartbreaking one by Tammy Blanchard as the fragile Audrey, this Little Shop is worth a visit.
+With iconic songs by Alan Menken and Howard Ashman, including "Somewhere That's Green," "Suddenly, Seymour," and "Feed Me," plus amusing special effects, this Little Shop is worth a visit.

 The slapstick comedy in The Play That Goes Wrong keeps kids in stitches!
 Photo by Jeremy Daniel